surma/surma.dev/content/postits/arm64.md

   <figcaption>"Programming with 64-Bit ARM Assembly Language" by Stephen Smith, APress 2020</figcaption>
 </figure>

-The book does a great job of teaching the comparatively small instruction set, the optimization tricks as well as conventions and ABIs.
-However, it only makes you write programs against an operating system, not against a bare metal processor like you could do on a Rasperry Pi or similar.
-So that's what I wanted to do.
+The book does a great job of teaching the instruction set, the optimization tricks as well as conventions and ABIs.
+However, it only makes you write programs against an operating system.
+I'd love to bootstrap my own BBC Microbit or Rasperry Pi.
+This PostIt documents my first couple steps in that direction.

 ## Qemu